Seán Lester: League of Nations

-Lester remained in Geneva throughout the war and kept the League's technical and humanitarian programs in limited operation for the duration of the war.
-In 1946, he oversaw the League's closure and turned over the League's assets and functions to the newly-established United Nations.
+Secretary-General Lester remained in Geneva throughout the war and kept the League's technical and humanitarian programmes in limited operation for the duration of the war.
+In 1946, he oversaw the League's closure and turned over the League's assets and functions to the newly-established United Nations (UN).

 Later years

+Lester was given the Woodrow Wilson Award in 1945, a doctorate from Trinity College, Dublin in 1947, and a doctorate of the National University of Ireland in 1948.

-Despite rumours that he would be prepared to stand for election as President of Ireland, Lester sought no permanent office and retired to Recess, County Galway, in the west of Ireland, where he died.
+Despite rumours that he would be prepared to stand for election as President of Ireland, Lester sought no permanent office and retired to Recess, County Galway, in the west of Ireland, where he died in 1959.

+Legacy

 In its obituary, The Times described Lester as an "international conciliator and courageous friend of refugees".

-He was given the Woodrow Wilson Award in 1945 and a doctorate of the National University of Ireland in 1948.
+Lester’s diaries and other papers are held at the United Nations’ Archive.

 His granddaughter Susan Denham was Chief Justice of Ireland for the Supreme Court of Ireland from 2011 to 2017.

+In 2013, the Ulster History Circle secured a plaque for his childhood home in Belfast.